coreos/coreos-kubernetes/Documentation/conformance-tests.md

 KUBECONFIG=$HOME/.kube/config hack/conformance-test.sh 2>&1 | tee conformance.$(date +%FT%T%z).log
 ```

-## Expected Test Case Failures

-Either due to single-node installations, or installation default settings, a couple tests are expected to fail:

-### Single Node

-- *should proxy to cadvisor*: We disable cadvisor from listening on all interfaces: `--cadvisor-port=0`
-- *should function for intra-pod communication*: Single node installation has no additional workers to communicate with.
+**NOTE:** In single-node installations the test `should function for intra-pod communication`, will not pass because there are no additional workers to communicate with.

-### Multi Node

-- *should proxy to cadvisor*: We disable cadvisor from listening on all interfaces: `--cadvisor-port=0`